CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 26 [12 Jul 2020]/Analysis.md

 * **Max Score:** 12/60
 * **Highest points submission (during contest):** +38m by _idol (passed sameple test)
 * **First success submission (after contest):** N/A

+The question is basically selection sort and the time complexity is O(n^2).